-It allows you to determine a purchasing budget for future inventory orders by inputting planned revenue goals and optimal stock coverage going into future months, while taking current stock, markdowns, and received and incoming orders into consideration.
+It allows you to determine a purchasing budget for future inventory orders by inputting planned revenue, cost or sales in units goals and optimal stock coverage going into future months, while taking current stock, markdowns, and received and incoming orders into consideration.

-Rather than analyzing hundreds of individual products, OTB can create plans grouped at the Category, Brand or Vendor/Supplier level, which is useful when products in those groups behave in a similar fashion.
+Rather than analyzing hundreds of individual products, OTB can create plans grouped at the Category, Brand, Vendor/Supplier or IP Tag level, which is useful when products in those groups behave in a similar fashion.